chou-ting-wei/blog-source/content/post/meichu-hackathon-12th_techshare/index.en.md

 3. Other settings can be modified according to personal preference by referring to the official Stack [Config](https://stack.jimmycai.com/config/):

    - Website icon setting
-      Place `favicon.webp` in the `static` folder and modify the following in `config.yaml`:
+      Place `favicon.ico` in the `static` folder and modify the following in `config.yaml`:
      ```yaml
      params:
-       favicon: favicon.webp
+       favicon: favicon.ico
      ```
    - Sidebar setting
      1. Place your avatar `avatar.webp` in the `assets/img` folder (create if it doesn't exist) and modify the following in `config.yaml`: